Publications

 Breaking the Chains of Gender Superiority: Exposing the Evils of Patriarchy and Advocating for True Equality

 Introduction: For centuries, societies, religions, and cultures have perpetuated the idea that men are superior to women.
 This deeply ingrained belief has fueled inequality, oppression, and systemic discrimination, creating a world where women are often seen—or forced to see themselves—as inferior.
-From religious texts to cultural norms, the narrative of male dominance has justified the […]
+From religious texts to cultural norms, the narrative of male dominance has justified the subjugation of women, leading to […]

 Striking the Right Balance: Why Extremes in Health Behaviors Are Harmful

 Abstract: Health behaviors play a pivotal role in determining overall well-being, but extremes in these behaviors—whether excessive or insufficient—can lead to detrimental outcomes.
 This review explores the consequences of extreme dietary practices, exercise regimens, sleep patterns, and mental health management.
-Drawing on empirical evidence, we argue that moderation and balance are essential for sustainable health. […]
+Drawing on empirical evidence, we argue that moderation and balance are essential for sustainable health.
+The article concludes with recommendations […]

 Investing in Public Health: A Call to Address Africa’s Growing Health Challenges

 Introduction Africa faces a myriad of health challenges that threaten its development and wellbeing, ranging from infectious diseases to non-communicable diseases (NCDs), coupled with fragile healthcare systems.
 Despite significant progress in certain areas, public health has not received the attention or investment it deserves.
-The COVID-19 pandemic exposed critical gaps in healthcare infrastructure, workforce, and […]
+The COVID-19 pandemic exposed critical gaps in healthcare infrastructure, workforce, and funding, underscoring the urgent need […]

 Healing the Scars of the Slave Trade: Reclaiming Africa’s Pristine Glory

 Introduction The transatlantic slave trade, from the 15th to the 19th century, forcibly removed an estimated 12 to 15 million Africans to the Americas, Europe, and other parts of the world (Eltis & Richardson, 2010).
 This large-scale displacement had profound implications for Africa, creating a demographic void and fostering long-lasting economic and social dislocations.
-Walter […]
+Walter Rodney (1972) argued that this […]

 Redefining Relationships: Misconceptions and Their Impact on Modern Connections

 Relationships are a fundamental aspect of human life, encompassing bonds that connect individuals through shared experiences, emotions, and commitments.
 However, modern relationships are often shrouded in misconceptions, with one prevalent myth being that it is the responsibility of a single person to sustain the relationship.
-This belief, rooted in flawed narratives, imposes undue emotional and […]
+This belief, rooted in flawed narratives, imposes undue emotional and psychological burdens on individuals, often […]

 Why I Would Not Live in a Toxic Environment

 I have always believed that the environment we choose to live in significantly influences our mental, emotional, and physical well-being.
 Toxic environments—whether at home, work, or within social circles—are not just unpleasant; they are harmful.
 Prolonged exposure to such negativity can drain your energy, damage your health, and ultimately erode your sense of self-worth.
-I […]
+I firmly resolve never to live […]